Right Way/Wrong Way Pair

-- The Bible's book of Proverbs' first 29 chapters carry the thread of contrasting the wise man and The Fool.
+- The Bible's book of Proverbs' first 29 chapters carry the thread of contrasting the wise man and a fool.

-- Doofus and Darling: Manners for the Modern Man, a humour book demonstrating the right and wrong ways to navigate various social situations.
+- Doofus and Darling: Manners for the Modern Man, a humor book demonstrating the right and wrong ways to navigate various social situations.

 - Richard Scarry's Pig Will and Pig Won't.

 - In The Smoking Gun Presents: World's Dumbest, there was a parody of Goofus and Gallant with two criminals one who did things the wrong way (Doofus) and one who did things the right way (Valiant).